jrfnl/clearPHP/rules/no-repeated-print.md

 Generally speaking, it is recommended to accumulate all information in a variable, then output it with `echo` or `print` in one call rather than calling repeatedly those functions.

-It is also possible to put long blob of raw text in the HEREDOC or NOWDOC structures, or even in an external file.
+It is also possible to put long blobs of raw text in HEREDOC or NOWDOC structures, or even in an external file.

 ## Rule Details

-The following pattern is considered warnings:
+The following pattern is considered a warning:

 ```php
 <?php